ducky12432/automationtest/README.md

 Order of execution if done manually would be SiteUp, Register, Login, FailLogin.

-For the test suite the first test till assert that the site is reachable, from there a new user will be created.
+For this Test Suite the first test will assert that the site is reachable, from there a new user will be created.

 A demonstration of a valid and invalid login will also be demonstrated.